 What does a colonoscopy involve?

 - The evening before and morning of your colonoscopy you will need to drink a bowel preparation solution to empty and cleanse your colon.
-A clean colon lining can be more easily and carefully examined for polyps or other suspicious findings.
+A clean colon lining can be more easily and carefully examined for polyps or other findings.

 - During the procedure you will be given medication to make you relaxed and comfortable (some patients even fall asleep).
 Because air is used to open the colon so it can be seen, and the scope travels around bends in the colon, you may feel some cramping during the procedure.